Methodology

 Some of the allowance rates are updated annually to ensure they reflect current cost profiles, whereas others are updated periodically as determined appropriate by the Commission.

-Rates used in the Base Grant Model
+Rates used in the Base Grant assessment

 Allowance DescriptionAllowance AmountRecipient Councils

-Central Highlands (x2)
+Central Highlands (x1)

 Glamorgan Spring Bay (x3)